wbmattis2/digital-response-generator/README.md

 # digital-response-generator
 WordPress plugin generating member directory with Neon CRM API

-Written by Benny Mattis for Catholic Volunteer Network, using TCPDF and FPDI.
+Written by Benny Mattis for Catholic Volunteer Network, using the Neon CRM API with FPDI and a modified version of TCPDF.

+A "pretty" version of these docs can be found at [https://wbmattis2.github.io/docs/digital-response-generator]

 ## Purpose

 Generates a directory of member programs by combining uploaded static pages with data retrieved from Neon CRM database.
 Automates process of retrieving and inserting data about member organizations from the Neon database.

 ## How to Use